stackpress/lib/docs/Structures.md

 An iterator of `[value, value]` pairs.

-#### Iterating Over Values
+### 3.9.
+Iterating Over Values

-The following example shows how to iterate over all values.
+The following example shows how to iterate over all values in the set.

 ```typescript
 for (const value of mySet.values()) {